tilt-dev/tilt.build/docs/tutorial/4-code-update-repeat.md

 └── Tiltfile
 ```

+Ready?
+Okay.
-In the `Tiltfile`, the container image build for the "web" resource looks like this:
+In the Tilt Avatars `Tiltfile`, which is at the repo root, the container image build for the "web" resource looks like this:
 ```python
 docker_build(
     'tilt-avatar-web',